-Failure to generate sufficient cash flow to cover required payments or meet operating covenants under our long-term debt, mortgages and long-term operating leases could result in defaults under such agreements and cross-defaults under other debt, mortgage or operating lease arrangements, which could harm our operating subsidiaries and cause us to lose facilities or experience foreclosures.
+Failure to generate sufficient cash flow to cover required payments or meet operating covenants under our long-term debt, mortgages and long-term operating leases could result in defaults under such agreements and cross-defaults under other debt, mortgage or operating lease arrangements, which could harm our independent subsidiaries and cause us to lose facilities or experience foreclosures.

 Our Credit Facility has a borrowing capacity of up to \$600.0 million in aggregate principal amount.
-As of September 30, 2023 and through the filing date of this report, we had no outstanding borrowings under our Credit Facility.
-Twenty-three of our subsidiaries have mortgage loans insured with the Department of Housing and Urban Development (HUD) for an aggregate amount of \$151.1 million, which subjects these subsidiaries to HUD oversight and periodic inspections.
+As of December 31, 2023 and through the filing date of this report, we had no outstanding borrowings under our Credit Facility.
+Twenty-three of our subsidiaries have mortgage loans insured with the Department of Housing and Urban Development (HUD) for an aggregate amount of \$150.2 million, which subjects these subsidiaries to HUD oversight and periodic inspections.
 The terms of the mortgage loans range from 25- to 35-years.

-We also have one outstanding promissory note with an aggregate principal amount of approximately \$2.3 million as of September 30, 2023.
+We also have one outstanding promissory note with an aggregate principal amount of approximately \$2.1 million as of December 31, 2023.
 The term of the note is 12 years.
-Because this mortgage loan is insured with HUD, our borrower subsidiary under the loan is subject to HUD oversight and periodic inspections.
+Because this promissory note is insured with HUD, our borrower subsidiary under the note is subject to HUD oversight and periodic inspections.

-In addition, we had \$2.7 billion of future operating lease obligations as of September 30, 2023.
-We intend to continue financing our operating subsidiaries through mortgage financing, long-term operating leases and other types of financing, including borrowings under our lines of credit and future credit facilities we may obtain.
+In addition, we had \$2.7 billion of future operating lease obligations as of December 31, 2023.
+We intend to continue financing our independent subsidiaries through mortgage financing, long-term operating leases and other types of financing, including borrowings under our lines of credit and future credit facilities we may obtain.